meain/evil-textobj-tree-sitter/README.md

                       :repo "meain/evil-textobj-tree-sitter"
                       :files (:defaults "queries")))
 ```

-> This only works if you have properly setup [`tree-sitter`](https://github.com/emacs-tree-sitter/elisp-tree-sitter)
+> You will also have to setup [`tree-sitter`](https://github.com/emacs-tree-sitter/elisp-tree-sitter).

 # Mapping textobjects

-By default, the library does not provide
+By default, the library does not provide any keybindings, but it
-any keybindings, but it should be relatively easy to add them.
+should be relatively easy to add them.

 ```emacs-lisp
 ;; bind `function.outer`(entire function block) to `f` for use in things like `vaf`, `yaf`